pragma-/Plang/README.md

 any value | String | that value as a String

 ##### String()
-Converting to `String` from type T with value X produces a `String` with value S:
+Converting to `String` from type T with value S produces a `String` with the following values:

 From Type T | With Value X | Value of String
 --- | --- | ---